thegenemyers/MERQURY.FK/README.md

 The maximum x-coordinate (k-mer frequency) and y-coordinate (k-mer count) can be set in either an absolute or relative fashion.
 If absolute one specifes the maxima as integer arguments to the -X and -Y options.
-CN spectrum typically have peaks away from the origin.
+CN spectra typically have peaks away from the origin.
 The x and y coordinates of the highest of these peaks, say x\*,y\* provide a relative landmark for setting the axis limits and with the -x and -y options one can set the maximums as a multiple of x\* or y\*.
 By default, CNplot sets the axis maximums to x\*&#183;2.1 and y\*&#183;1.1.